vitest-dev/vitest/docs/api/expect.md

 type Awaitable<T> = T | PromiseLike<T>
 ```

 `expect` is used to create assertions.
 In this context `assertions` are functions that can be called to assert a statement.
-Vitest provides `chai` assertions by default and also `Jest` compatible assertions build on top of `chai`.
+Vitest provides `chai` assertions by default and also `Jest` compatible assertions built on top of `chai`.

 For example, this code asserts that an `input` value is equal to `2`.
 If it's not, the assertion will throw an error, and the test will fail.